13 Comparing several means (one-way ANOVA)

 13.5.3 Bonferroni corrections

 The method given here is so simple and so general that I am sure it must have been used before this.
-I do not find it, however, so can only conclude that perhaps its very simplicity has kept statisticians from realizing that it is a very good method in some situations (Dunn (1961), pp 52-53).
+I do not find it, however, so can only conclude that perhaps its very simplicity has kept statisticians from realizing that it is a very good method in some situations (Dunn (1961), pp. 52-53).

-To use the Bonferroni correction in jamovi, just click on the ‘Bonferroni’ checkbox in the ‘Correction’ options, and you will see another column added to the ANOVA results table showing the adjusted p-values for the Bonferroni correction (Table 13.8).
-If we compare these three p-values to those for the uncorrected, pairwise t-tests, it is clear that the only thing that jamovi has done is multiply them by \(3\).
+To use the Bonferroni correction in jamovi, just click on the ‘Bonferroni’ checkbox in the ‘Correction’ options, and you will see another column added to the ANOVA results table showing the adjusted

 13.5.4 Holm corrections

 Although the Bonferroni correction is the simplest adjustment out there, it’s not usually the best one to use.
 One method that is often used instead is the Holm correction (Holm, 1979).
-The idea behind the Holm correction is to pretend that you’re doing the tests sequentially, starting with the smallest (raw) p-value and moving onto the largest one.
-For the j-th largest of the p-values, the adjustment is either
+The idea behind the Holm correction is to pretend that you’re doing the tests sequentially, starting with the smallest (raw)

 Hopefully that makes things clear.

 Although it’s a little harder to calculate, the Holm correction has some very nice properties.
-It’s more powerful than Bonferroni (i.e., it has a lower Type II error rate) but, counter-intuitive as it might seem, it has the same Type I error rate.
+It’s more powerful than Bonferroni (i.e., it has a lower type II error rate) but, counter-intuitive as it might seem, it has the same type I error rate.
 As a consequence, in practice there’s never any reason to use the simpler Bonferroni correction since it is always outperformed by the slightly more elaborate Holm correction.
 Because of this, the Holm correction should be your go to multiple comparison correction.
-Figure 13.4 also shows the Holm corrected p-values and, as you can see, the biggest p-value (corresponding to the comparison between Anxifree and the placebo) is unaltered.
-At a value of .15, it is exactly the same as the value we got originally when we applied no correction at all.
-In contrast, the smallest p-value (Joyzepam versus placebo) has been multiplied by three.

 13.5.5 Writing up the post hoc test